March is National Nutrition Month: Celebrate with These Healthier Lifestyle Tips

 The History of National Nutrition Month

-Before we dive into the nitty gritty of what National Nutrition Month means for you in 2019, let’s first talk about how this campaign originally came about.
+Before we dive into the nitty-gritty of what National Nutrition Month means for you in 2019, let’s first talk about how this campaign originally came about.
 The event was first started as National Nutrition Week in March of 1973 and promoted through a presidential proclamation, TV, radio and news announcements, and bumper stickers with the slogan “Invest in Yourself – Buy Nutrition”.
-Since this initial kickoff week, the campaign was embraced by the Academy of Nutrition and Dietetics as a way to promote their profession and as a reason to educate people on nutrition.
+Since this initial kickoff week, the campaign was embraced by the American Dietetic Association (ADA) as a way to promote their profession and as a reason to educate people on nutrition.
 It only took until 1980 for public popularity to increase and the week-long campaign turned into a month-long observance.

 Celebrate National Nutrition Month 2019 with These Healthier Lifestyle Tips